-This "Botswana Explorer" photographic safari will take you to the two major attractions in Botswana - the Okavango Delta in Moremi Game Reserve and the mighty Chobe River in the Chobe National Park.
+This "Botswana Explorer" photographic safari will take you to the two major attractions in Botswana, the Okavango Delta in Khwai Concession and the mighty Chobe River in the Chobe National Park.
 The delta is the ultimate wildlife Eden offering amazing photo opportunities that include wild dog, lion, leopard, and incredible bird photography.
 Botswana is also a host to one-quarter of Africa’s entire elephant population, so continuous encounters with large herds are not uncommon.
-You will have a sense of true wilderness at all times which makes this safari so special.

 The first night upon your arrival will be spent in Maun at Thamalakane River Lodge or Royal Tree Lodge.
-The following morning after breakfast, you will be transferred via air charter to Shinde Camp (Ker & Downey Botswana) or Pompom Camp where you will spend the next 4 nights.
-Another air transfer then will take you to Kasane where the remaining 4 nights will be spent onboard the Ichobezi Safari Boat deep in the Chobe National Park.
+The following morning after breakfast, you will be transferred via air charter to Machaba Camp or Sable Alley, Camp where you will spend the next four nights.
+Another air transfer then will take you to Kasane where the remaining four nights will be spent onboard the Ichobezi Safari Boat deep in the Chobe National Park.

 Upon your arrival at Maun Airport (MUB), you will be met and transferred to the selected lodge, located just outside Maun.
 Mario Moreno, your safari leader, will be expecting you and will join you for dinner during which he will give you a pre-trip briefing.

-A total of 8 game drives and optional motorized boat sessions (perfect for bird and hippo photography) will be enjoyed at the camp.
-The duration of each game drive will be 3 - 4 hours.
+A total of eight game drives and optional motorized boat sessions (perfect for bird and hippo photography) will be enjoyed at the camp.
+The duration of each game drive will be three to four hours.